Youth culture: Existence

 There is a debate surrounding the presence, existence, and origins of youth culture.
 Some researchers argue that youth culture is not a separate culture, as their values and morals are not distinct from those of their parents.
-Additionally, peer influence varies greatly among contexts, gender, age, and social status, making a single "youth culture" difficult to define. which differ from those of their parent's culture.
+Additionally, peer influence varies greatly among contexts, gender, age, and social status, making a single "youth culture" difficult to define.
 Janssen et al. used the terror management theory (TMT) to argue for the existence of youth culture.
 They tested the following hypothesis: "If youth culture serves to help adolescents deal with problems of vulnerability and finiteness, then reminders of mortality should lead to increased allegiance to cultural practices and beliefs of the youth."
 The results supported the hypothesis and the outcome of previous studies, and suggest that youth culture is a culture.

 Schwartz and Merten used adolescent language to argue that youth culture is distinct from the rest of society.
 Schwartz argued that high school students used their vocabulary to create meanings that are distinct to adolescents.
 Specifically, the adolescent status terminology (the words that adolescents use to describe hierarchical social statuses) contains qualities and attributes that are not present in adult status judgments.
 According to Schwartz, this reflects a difference in social structures and the ways that adults and teens experience social reality.
 This difference indicates cultural differences between adolescents and adults, which supports the presence of separate youth culture.